Coronavirus: Important Information

 - The full name, postal address and e-mail address of the landowner and occupier (in cases of tenanted land)

-- A minimum 6-figure National Grid Reference (NGR) for where the find was made
+- A minimum 6-figure National Grid Reference (NGR) for where the find was made (a simple guide to findspots is available here)

 - The depth at which the object was discovered